-• Loans are available to Participants on a reasonably equivalent basis.
-However, if you terminate employment, you will generally not be entitled to obtain a loan.
+• Loans are available to TIAA Participants on a reasonably equivalent basis (At this time, loans are not available through Fidelity).
 A Participant must apply for each loan with an application which specifies the amount of the loan desired and the requested duration for the loan.
 The Plan Administrator may request additional information before approving a loan.